salemany/TimePrinter/README.md

 Node-Cron it's for scheduler task. pdf-to-printer it's to send a file to print

-The sleep(ms) function it's for wait a little time on print intervals and on the print and the action of file too.
+The sleep(ms) function is to wait for a while on print intervals.